-Bernie Sanders' Political Revolution Continues In Full Force After The Iowa Caucuses
+Bernie Sanders' Political Revolution Continues

 In a speech late Monday night acknowledging his virtual tie with Hillary Clinton, presidential candidate Sen. Bernie Sanders thanked caucus-goers in Iowa for beginning "a political revolution."
 For voters who are feeling the Bern, the idea isn't new.
 In fact, if you were to Google "political revolution" you'd come up with a slew of Sanders-related content.
 Sanders has centered many of his speeches around creating radical change in American politics.
 In essence, Sanders' call for political revolution is an appeal for disenchanted or disengaged voters to believe that change, although hard, is possible and begins at the polls.
 But what does Sanders political revolution look like?